Do sin firms engage in real activities manipulation to meet earnings benchmarks?

 (2) extending deep discount or lenient credit terms to boost sales and or

-overproducing to decrease COGS to increase gross prot.
+overproducing to decrease COGS to increase gross profit.

 Consistent with Roychowdhury (2006), we use abnormal discretionary expenditures as one